 Horses, like humans, are living longer, healthier lives and as a consequence, certain age related diseases are becoming more prevalent.
 Equine Cushing’s Syndrome (ECS) is a disease of the endocrine system caused by an abnormality of the pituitary gland situated at the base of the brain.
 A characteristic of ECS is the production of excessive amounts of the hormone cortisol which negatively impacts on the horse’s ability to effectively regulate blood pressure/cardiac function and protein/carbohydrate metabolism

 Common clinical signs include:

-- Increased appetite which may be combined with weight loss
+- An increased appetite which may be combined with weight loss

 - Abnormal fat distribution (eye orbits)

 - Excessive thirst/urination